Problem set 3

 Task 1: Land Invasions in Brazil

-Let’s look at this data on land invasions in Brazilian municipalities (kinda like a US district) between 1988 and 2004.
-This data covers the whole of Brazil: not just rural areas.
+Let’s look at this data on land invasions in Brazilian municipalities (similar to a US district) between 1988 and 2004.
+This data covers all of Brazil, not just rural areas.

 |ext_pov||Extreme Poverty (Percent) 1991|